hackclub/hackclub/workshops/cringe_101/README.md

 ### What?

 **Cringe 101** will give you **the tools** to create the most cringiest website ever.
-We want **you** to make something totally different from anything we’ve seen before.
+We want **you** to make something totally different from anything we've seen before.

-Surprise me, your friends, maybe your mom idk.
+Surprise me, your friends, maybe your mom, I don't know.
 Just try not to kill anyone.

 **Cringe 101** should be done after having some experience with making some nice looking things in HTML + CSS.

-But we can’t force you — I’m kinda scared of you to be honest.
+But we can't force you — I'm kinda scared of you to be honest.
 So, this will workshop will be self-enclosed (kinda, we still urge you to go through the workshop below first).